 Calamine is a soothing agent commonly used to relieve acute itching caused by exposure to irritants.

-A class of oral drugs called ‘antihistamines’ may be prescribed to provide symptomatic relief and also improve sleep.
+Antihistamines are a class of oral drugs which may be prescribed to provide symptomatic relief from itching and allergy, and also help improve sleep.

 Counterirritants are agents that produce a superficial irritation in one part to relieve irritation/itching in another part.
 This happens by stimulation of temperature receptors in the skin, which produce a sensation of heat or cold.
 Examples are menthol, methyl salicylate, camphor, thymol and capsaicin, which are commonly added to creams and lotions for itching.

-Immunomodulators are medicines that are sometimes required to suppress moderate-severe skin inflammation and itching.
-Corticosteroids are commonly part of creams/ointments given for itching.
-In severe cases, they may be given orally for a limited period.
-Tacrolimus/pimecrolimus (used in atopic dermatitis), and calcipotriol (in combination with a corticosteroid for psoriasis), are also available as ointments.
-Methotrexate, cyclosporine, azathioprine, etc. are oral immunomodulators that may be prescribed in some cases of psoriasis.
-These medicines should never be taken/applied without a doctor’s prescription as their dosing, and usage needs medical supervision to avert/minimize adverse effects.
+Other immunomodulatory medicines available are tacrolimus/pimecrolimus (used in atopic dermatitis), and calcipotriol (in combination with a corticosteroid for psoriasis), available as ointments.
+Methotrexate, cyclosporine, azathioprine, etc. are oral immunomodulators that may be prescribed in some severe cases of psoriasis.

 Biologicals (monoclonal antibodies- MAbs) act by targeting specific components of the immune system that are causing the inflammatory or allergic reaction.
 These are reserved for severe and unresponsive cases like omalizumab (urticaria), dupilumab (atopic dermatitis) and infliximab, adalimumab, and secukinumab (psoriasis).